-Speaking of the Ohio Valley being a hotbed for mother nature’s offing’s… remember this date and write it down:
+Speaking of the Ohio Valley being a hotbed for mother nature’s frivolity… remember this date and write it down:

 Monday – August 21, 2017.

 Just over 9 years from now a once in a lifetime event will occur in the Ohio Valley, more specifically just northwest of Hopkinsville Kentucky.
-I already have my reservation, but I’m going to save that for another blog.
+I already tried to make hotel reservations, but I’m going to save that for another blog.
 In other words, “keep listening for details”.